 Your 401(k) and Investments

-If you have retirement savings in index funds or target-date funds, you probably have some exposure to AI-related stocks.
+If you have retirement savings in index funds like Vanguard’s VOO or Fidelity’s FXAIX, or target-date funds, you probably have some exposure to AI-related stocks.
 Nvidia alone makes up about 7% of the S&P 500.
+Microsoft is another 7%.
 A significant drop in AI stocks would affect your portfolio, even if you never bought a single tech stock directly.

 That’s not a reason to panic.
 It’s a reason to make sure you’re diversified and not checking your balance every day.